 Per-workspace scroll/selection snapshot.
 Stored in WorldStore.viewports, passed into calculateLayout. |

 Layout computation lives in NiriLayout.swift (calculateLayout(...) -> [WindowToken: CGRect]).
+Monitor orientation selects the primary scroll axis and secondary window-distribution axis before frame calculation.
 Constraint solving is NiriAxisSolver in NiriConstraintSolver.swift — a pure 1-D solver distributing span across weighted windows while honoring min/max/fixed constraints, memoized in the engine’s axis-solve cache.

 File organization.
-The core engine is split across NiriLayoutEngine.swift plus twelve NiriLayoutEngine+*.swift extensions (+Animation, +ColumnOps, +Monitors, +Sizing, +TabbedMode, +WindowOps, +Windows, +WorkspaceOps, +InteractiveMove, +InteractiveResize, …), with navigation in NiriNavigation.swift, the node tree in NiriNode.swift, viewport math in ViewportState.swift (+4 extensions), and overlays for interactive move/resize, tabbed columns, drag ghost, and swap targets.
+The core engine is split across NiriLayoutEngine.swift plus twelve NiriLayoutEngine+*.swift extensions (+Animation, +ColumnOps, +Monitors, +Sizing, +TabbedMode, +WindowOps, +Windows, +WorkspaceOps, +InteractiveMove, +InteractiveResize, …), with navigation in NiriNavigation.swift, the node tree in NiriNode.swift, viewport math in ViewportState.swift (+4 extensions), and overlays for interactive move/resize, drag ghost, and swap targets.
+Tabbed Niri columns and grouped Dwindle tiles share the surface-layer TabRailManager.

 Directory: Sources/OmniWM/Core/Layout/Dwindle/ (5 files)